 - A women’s rights charity puts up an opinion survey on their website, asking how electors will vote at an election.

 - An international relief and refugee air organization starts a poll on social media respecting border-crossing asylum seekers, which happens to be an issue with which a registered party or candidate is associated.

 Part I of this series has helped you get a sense of what kinds of charitable activities may be regulated under the Canada Elections Act.
 Part II of this series is for readers wondering about the recent amendments to the Canada Elections Act, and looking for the relevant dates and spending limits.
 If you think your charitable organization may be participating in election advertising or elections surveys, schedule a consultation with one of our lawyers.

-We have discussed in previous articles how the non-partisan political activities limit has been lifted in reaction to the Supreme Court of Canada’s decision in Canada Without Poverty.
+We have discussed in previous articles how the non-partisan political activities limit has been lifted in reaction to the Ontario Superior Court of Justice’s decision in Canada Without Poverty.
 Charities can now participate in an unlimited amount of non-partisan political activities that further their charitable purposes—what should have been regarded as policy discourse all along.